-The next Level 3 programme starts on Tuesday October 29th 2019.
-The course runs term time on a Tuesday with some Saturday attendance.
+The next course starts on Monday February 3rd 2020 .
+The course runs term time on a Monday evening with some Saturday attendance and completes in September 2020.

 We accept applications from candidates who have previously studied a counselling training course at Level 2 or equivalent.